-As is often the case, Benz was not the only person working on such a design.
-However, Benz patented his work first.
+As is often the case, Benz was not the only person working on such a design, but he patented his work first.
 As such, he patented all the processes that made the internal combustion engine feasible for use in an automobile.
 In 1879 his first engine patent was granted to him.
 In 1886 Benz was granted a patent for his first automobile.

-Benz’s work eventually became the foundation of Mercedes-Benz, a well known luxury car brand still available today.
+Benz’s work eventually became the foundation of Mercedes-Benz, a well-known luxury car brand still today.

 - Autonomous cars by 2019?